jon-starnes/adnd-js/pages/races.md

 <div id="half-orc-race">
   <h2>Half-Orc</h2>
 Half-Orsinians are a compelling blend of human resilience and the robustness of their ancient Orsinian ancestors.
-They display a formidable presence, with muscular builds and a mix of human and Orsinian facial features, such as a pronounced brow ridge and square jaws.
+They display a formidable presence, with muscular builds and a mix of human and Orsinian physical traits like longer arm span.
 Despite their intimidating appearance, they possess a surprising adaptability and resourcefulness.
 Half-Orsinians often find themselves in roles that require physical strength and endurance, such as soldiers, laborers, or adventurers.
 Their societies tend to be egalitarian, with a strong emphasis on communal strength and survival skills.

 **Unique Bonus: Primal Resilience** - Half-Orsinians have enhanced physical endurance and a natural ability to withstand harsh conditions, thanks to their robust Orsinian heritage.